-While owned by USS, Stelco Inc. received certain support services such as information technology, financial reporting, corporate finance and treasury, risk management, as well as other key functions in the business.
-Stelco Inc. is in the process of fully separating from USS support services by enhancing its own support organization to cover the noted functions.
+While owned by USS, the Company received certain support services such as information technology, financial reporting, corporate finance and treasury, risk management, as well as other key functions in the business.
+The Company is in the process of fully separating from USS support services by enhancing its own support organization to cover the noted functions.
 This effort has included adding key personnel and implementing the required information and reporting systems.
-As part of that effort, Stelco Inc. is implementing a new ERP system, an effort that is anticipated to be completed by the end of 2018.
-Stelco Inc. will continue to utilize USS systems under one of the transition services agreements until the new system is fully operational.
+As part of that effort, the Company is implementing a new ERP system, an effort that is anticipated to be completed by the end of 2018.
+The Company will continue to utilize USS systems under one of the transition services agreements until the new system is fully operational.